oneops/oneops.github.io/general/blog/index.md

 # OneOps Team Blog

 Whether we are planning an event, make a new release available, present at a conference or user group meeting or have something cool to share.
-The OneOps Team Blog here is the place to beo for the latest news and more on OneOps.
+The OneOps Team Blog here is the place to be for the latest news and more on OneOps.

 You might also be curious about what happens [In The Press and Elsewhere](/general/in-the-press.html).